Shraddha4321/Creditcard_Fraud_Analysis_Dashboard/README.md

 Developed an interactive Credit Card Fraud Analysis Dashboard in Power BI to monitor fraudulent transactions, analyze fraud patterns, and identify high-risk transaction categories.
 The project utilizes transaction-level data from CSV files and demonstrates end-to-end data modeling, DAX calculations, KPI reporting, and interactive dashboard development.

 ## Key Features
+* Applied data transformation and cleaning using power query.
 * Designed a Star Schema data model using Fact and Dimension tables.
 * Created calculated columns and DAX measures for fraud analytics.
 * Developed KPI cards to track: